Rabhasa: Casting

 N. T. Rama Rao Jr. was signed on to play the main protagonist.
 It was stated that he would play a role of 4 shades, one of them being a playboy and another being a responsible family member.
 To complement the role, it was reported that N. T. Rama Rao Jr. would undergo a style makeover with a different hairdo as one of them.
 It was stated that Santosh wanted to change the hairdo of N. T. Rama Rao Jr. to make it one of the differentiating factors in the film.
 Samantha Ruth Prabhu was selected as the heroine of the film, marking her third collaboration with N. T. Rama Rao Jr. after Brindavanam and Ramayya Vasthavayya.
-It was reported that she would sport a bikini in the film, to which she responded angrily that it was just a rumor but she added that she didn't mind being glamorous.
+It was reported that she would sport a bikini in the film, to which she responded that it was just a rumor but she added that she didn't mind being glamorous.

 It was reported that prominent Tamil actress Nazriya Nazim was recruited to play one of the main characters, thus marking her Telugu debut.
 However, it was reported that Nazriya Nazim backed out of the film due to creative differences with the producers.
-Sources added that Nazriya was not comfortable to participate in a shoot of intimate scenes and the director's decision to not to remove those scenes from the film made her walk out from the film.
+Sources added that Nazriya was not comfortable to participate in a shoot of intimate scenes and the director's decision not to remove those scenes from the film made her walk out from the film.
 When questioned, Nazriya responded that they all were rumors and she wasn't approached by any producer for a Telugu film.
 Pranitha Subhash, who rose to fame with Trivikram Srinivas's directorial Attarintiki Daredi, was signed in as the other heroine of the film.
 Coincidentally, both of them were the lead actresses in Attarintiki Daredi.